-IDC's Canadian Telecom Market Drivers and Strategies service provides communications service providers (CSPs) and IT vendors with executive-level insights into competitive, technological, and regulatory trends impacting the Canadian telecom services market.
-This service also offers unparalleled detail in sizing and forecasting market segments, insights into new opportunities, drivers of the CSP of the future, and advice based on end-user research.
+IDC's Canadian Communications Market Drivers and Strategies program provides communications service providers and IT vendors with executive-level insights and compelling thought leadership into competitive, technological, and regulatory trends impacting the Canadian communications services market.
+This service also offers unparalleled detail in sizing and forecasting market segments and insights into new opportunities, lists drivers of the communications service providers of the future, and offers advice based on end-user research.

 - IP convergence and WAN data services

-- Wireless voice and data, including 3G/4G, WLAN, and wireless enterprise adoption
+- Wireless voice and data, including 4G/5G, WLAN, and wireless enterprise adoption

-- Residential, small and medium-sized business, and enterprise markets
+- Residential, small, and medium-sized businesses; enterprises; and wholesale markets

 - Business Telecom Survey of Usage and Preference

 - Business TV Forecast

 - Communications Service Providers of the Future — Emerging Topic Series

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - What are the current competitive dynamics in the communications service sector?